 - Child protection

-Students pursuing an associate degree online benefit from flexible program formats so that they can study and work at the same time.
-These programs help them get jobs like social work assistants, aides, or advocates in health-related fields.
+Prospective students pursuing an associate degree online benefit from flexible program formats so that they can study and work simultaneously.
+This type of social work program can help them get jobs like social work assistants, aides, administrative positions, or advocates in social service agencies or healthcare settings.
 Some schools offer online associate programs in accelerated formats, allowing students to graduate sooner than the usual period.

-Earning an associate degree in social work allows graduates to consider entry-level roles in the field and advance their degrees to broaden their job opportunities.
+Earning an associate credential in social work allows graduates to consider entry-level roles in the field and advance their degrees to broaden their job opportunities.

-An associate degree in social work provides the foundational skills and knowledge necessary to pursue entry-level jobs across the field.
-These job opportunities include social work assistants, case management aides, and community outreach workers.
+An associate’s in social work provides the foundational skills and knowledge necessary to pursue entry-level jobs across the field.
+These job opportunities in social services include social work assistants, case management aides, mental health assistants, and community outreach workers.
+A more advanced degree, such as those obtained from MSW programs, may be necessary for a licensed social worker to work in private practice.
+Some social workers with private practices have a doctoral degree.

-Associates degree in social work online allows the flexibility of format, which greatly benefits students who wish to work and study simultaneously.
-Most of the time, the college offers an asynchronous format, so students log in and learn at their own time and pace.
-They also have the option to stretch their schedule to graduate in more than two years if need be or pursue an accelerated format to graduate sooner.
+Online programs are different, and this includes online social work programs.
+For example, associate degrees in social work online allow the flexibility of format, which significantly benefits distance learners and working professionals who wish to work and study simultaneously.
+Most of the time, the college offers an asynchronous format for these online programs so students studying to be social workers log in and learn at their own time and pace.
+Social work students enrolled in an online program also have the option to stretch their schedule to graduate in more than two years if need be or pursue an accelerated format to graduate sooner with an online social work degree.
+For instance, most programs may also offer online students certain support services like tutoring and career resources.

-What will you learn in a BSW degree?
+What will students learn in a BSW degree?

-A Bachelor of Social Work (BSW) provides students with the knowledge and skills to succeed in the field.
-They get a broad foundation for generalist social work practice and can specialize in a particular area that they can then pursue as advanced studies.
-BSW degree teaches students to focus on underserved or oppressed populations and serve individuals, groups, families, and communities.
+A Bachelor of Social Work (BSW) provides students with the knowledge and skills to succeed in the field of social services as social workers.
+They get a broad foundation for generalist social work practice and can specialize in a particular area they can pursue as advanced studies.
+BSW degree teaches students to focus on underserved or oppressed populations and serve as professional social workers to individuals, groups, families, and communities.

 - Social Work & Social Change